 The Stimulator System

 The IZV stimulator can deliver arbitrary waveforms of up to 20 kHz bandwidth.
-Each channel uses PCM D/As to ensure sample delays of only 4 samples.
+Each channel uses PCM D/As to ensure minimal sample delays.

 When Safety Mode is enabled in Synapse, the SIM must be armed by the user before any current can flow.
 The hardware ensures that maximum output current is not exceeded.
 The SIM is battery powered and thus isolated from any mains power.